dereknovak/JS225-LS/study_guide.md

 ### Closures

-- **Closures** retains access to relevant variables within the *lexical scope* of an object at the point of definition, allowing it to be carried alongside the object and accessed at a later time.
-Even after invocation of the enclosing function is complete, so long as a reference to the object with the closure remains, the closure and its reference do as well.
+- **Closures** retain access to relevant variables within the *lexical scope* of an object at the point of definition, allowing it to be carried alongside the object and accessed at a later time.
+Even after invocation of the enclosing function is complete, so long as a reference to the object with the closure remains, the closure and its references do as well.

 ```js
 function makeSandwich() {